JagGlo/playOmics/README.md

 #> SCNV_log_ratio 24777  data.frame list
 ```

-When calling this function, we receive a list with 7 elements, named
-after data frames, with common “ID” variable at the beggining at each
-dataset.

-When the preprocessing will be over, an early integration approach will
-be applied to concatenate all data into a unified dataframe.
+This gives you a list, structured in seven sections, each named after
+its original dataframe, each starting with a shared “ID” variable.

+After the initial preprocessing, you can bring all the datasets together
+into one comprehensive dataframe.

-## Data exploration and preprocessing
+## Exploring and Refining the Data

-### Data coverage
+### Evaluating Data Availability

-While conducting omics experiment, different data might be available for
+In omics experiments, it’s common to have varied availability of data
-different modalities due to various reason (e.g. detection limit,
+for different sets due to various reasons (e.g. detection limit, missing
-missing samples between laboratories, incorrect material for different
+samples between laboratories, incorrect material for other types of
-type of analysis etc).
-Therefore it is a primary need to check data
+analysis, etc.).
+Therefore, it is a primary need to check data coverage
-coverage between different sets.
+between different sets early on.

 This can be easily obtained with **plot_coverage()** function: